 This wood heater has a manufacturer-set minimum low burn rate that must not be altered.
 It is against federal regulations to alter this setting or otherwise operate this wood heater in a manner inconsistent with operating instructions in this manual

-LOW BURN: Move the air control lever all the way to the right.
-(See figure 10).
+LOW BURN: Move the air control lever all the way inward toward the stove.
+(See figure 13).
 This closes the air shutter to its minimum opening.
 A low burn rate over extended periods is not advisable as it can promote the accumulation of creosote.
 Inspect the venting system frequently if using low burn rates consistently.

-MEDIUM LOW BURN: With the primary air control in the low position, pull the air control left (a little less than 1/2").
+MEDIUM LOW BURN: With the primary air control in the low position, pull the air control forward (a little less than 1/4").
 A medium-low burn rate is the typical setting and is preferable if the stove is unattended.
 At this burn rate, a little goes a long way.

-MEDIUM HIGH BURN: With the primary air control in the low position, pull the air control left (a little less than 1")
+MEDIUM HIGH BURN: With the primary air control in the low position, pull the air control forward (a little less than 1/2")

-HIGH BURN: Completely open the primary air control by moving it all the way left.
+HIGH BURN: Completely open the primary air control by moving it all the way outward toward the operator.
 Fully load the firebox with wood on a bed of hot coals or on an actively flaming fire.
 To minimize creosote accumulation, run the stove on high once or twice daily for 35 to 45 minutes to fully heat the stovepipe and chimney.